 “You have to be born to be a head coach to some extent.”

-Even as a six-year-old, Ralf Rangnick wanted to organise the teams, the match and show others how they could improve while playing football with nine-year-olds.
+While playing football against nine-year-olds even as a six-year-old kid, Ralf Rangnick wanted to organize the teams and matches and show others how they could improve.

-He now considers his job primarily as a ‘development aid’: the holistic concept is important to him, not scrutinising every little part of his job for improvement potential.
-Rangnick says: “The biggest motivator for people is not money, but having a boss, trainer or professor who makes you better”.
+He now considers his job primarily as ‘development aid worker’ — the holistic concept is important to him, not scrutinizing every little part of his job for improvement potential.
+Rangnick says: “The biggest motivator for people is not money, but having a boss, trainer or professor who makes you better.”
 At the Work Culture Festival, Ralf Rangnick spoke with Thorsten Giersch about leadership, motivating factors and optimal working conditions.

 Photo: © IBA